And Maggie Makes Three: Production

 The episode was written by Jennifer Crittenden, and directed by Swinton O. Scott III.
 This was the first episode Scott directed for the show.
 Crittenden also made her debut as a writer for The Simpsons in this episode.
-Crittenden was taking a beginners' writing program at 20th Century Fox when former The Simpsons showrunner David Mirkin hired her on the show.
+Crittenden was taking a beginners' writing program at 20th Century Fox when The Simpsons showrunner David Mirkin hired her on the show.
 Crittenden's only writing experience before that had been as an intern on the Late Show with David Letterman.
 20th Century Fox introduced Crittenden to Mirkin, and Mirkin read a script of hers that he liked.
 When Mirkin first talked to Crittenden, he thought she was a really nice woman who was very mature.
 Crittenden was only 23 years old at the time, but Mirkin liked her, and he hired her.

 After Homer quits his job at the power plant, he violently tosses his old boss Mr. Burns out of the cart he is driving.
 Homer then drives across a wooden bridge and tosses a match onto it; the whole bridge is instantly engulfed in flames.
 Mirkin came up with the joke, and said that "the thing with animation is that you can stage almost anything and time it perfectly, something you would not be able to do in live action".
 As a live-action director, Mirkin said he enjoys the amount of control they have in animation.

 In the episode, Mr. Burns places a "de-motivational plaque" in Homer's station that reads "Don't forget: you're here forever".
 Homer then places photos of Maggie around the plaque to alter it into saying "Do it for her".
 The Simpsons writer George Meyer, who enjoys writing jokes that involve anagrams or any other forms of word play, came up with the idea for this particular joke.
 The joke is also an homage to Al Jaffee's Fold-in features in the Mad magazine.

-On September 4, 2018, 23 years after the episode's original broadcast, Simpsons producer Matt Selman posted a tweet saying that he had noticed a continuity error in the episode.
-When Marge announces to Homer that she is pregnant with Maggie, a photo of the baby can be seen in the background.
-However, this photo could show a baby Lisa, wearing clothes that would later be passed on to the new baby, Maggie.
+On September 4, 2018, 23 years after the episode's original broadcast, Simpsons producer Matt Selman posted a tweet saying that he had noticed a continuity error in the episode: when Marge announces to Homer that she is pregnant with Maggie, a photo of the baby can be seen in the background.

 Cultural references

-The couch gag is a reference to the James Bond gun barrel sequence.
+The couch gag is a reference to the famous James Bond gun barrel sequence.
 Dr. Hibbert's flashback hairstyle is modeled after Arsenio Hall's.
 The family watches Knight Boat, a parody of Knight Rider.
 Homer spinning around with a bowling ball in his hand before throwing it into the air and exclaiming "I'm gonna make it after all" is reminiscent of the opening of The Mary Tyler Moore Show where Mary throws her hat into the air.
+The Mary Tyler Moore Show was one of the earlier shows that James L. Brooks worked on.
+Raymond Scott's "Powerhouse" plays during the pin-setting scene.
+Jacques from "Life on the Fast Lane" can be seen at the bowling alley.